 The proposition obtained that the power in Kleiber's law can be in the interval [0.5, 1] is more adequate that a unique value of 3/4.
-This is supported by Dodds et al. [12] reanalyses of datasets.
+This is supported by Dodds et al.'s [13] reanalyses of datasets.
 These authors tested whether the power is 3/4 or 2/3 finding little evidence for rejecting the power 2/3.
-Also, Vidal and Whitledge [86] found powers of 0.72 and 0.85 for crustaceans and Phillipson [63] found values of 0.66 for unicellulars and 0.88 for ectotherms.
+Also, Vidal and Whitledge [87] found powers of 0.72 and 0.85 for crustaceans and Phillipson [64] found values of 0.66 for unicellulars and 0.88 for ectotherms.

-According to Proposition 5.4.4, the proportionality between dioxygen production and weight, in interspecies comparisons of full grown adults, has a variable power because of a variable allocation to surface related maintenance costs, e.g., heating, \dot{p}T .
+According to Proposition 5.4.4, the proportionality between dioxygen production and weight, in interspecies comparisons of fully grown adults, has a variable power because of a variable allocation to surface related maintenance costs, e.g., heating, \dot{p}T .

-Syntheses of DEB theory and discussions of the underlying concepts have already been presented in the literature [60, 47, 81, 82].
+Syntheses of DEB theory and discussions of the underlying concepts have already been presented in the literature [61, 43, 82, 83].
 However, in this chapter, we formalize DEB in a set of assumptions and propositions proving 1) that DEB is a theory for the metabolic organization of organisms fully supported by the empirical biological patterns and the universal laws of physics and evolution and 2) a theory for metabolic organization can be as formal as physics.

-This theory considers that body mass is partitioned into structure and reserves which is supported by empirical evidence that organisms can have a variable stoichiometry (S1).
+This theory considers that body mass is partitioned into structure and reserves - two state variables of the model - which is supported by empirical evidence that organisms can have a variable stoichiometry (S1).
 Reserve does not require maintenance because it is passively continuously used and replenished while structure requires maintenance because it is actively continuously degraded and reconstructed.
 These two metabolic facts are supported by the fact that freshly laid eggs do not use dioxygen in significant amounts and that the use of dioxygen increases with decreasing mass in the embryo and with increasing mass in the juvenile and adult (R1, R2).

-Feeding is considered to be proportional to surface area within a species because transport occurs across surfaces (P3).
+Feeding is considered to be proportional to surface area within a species because transport occurs across surfaces (P5).
 In the organism (1) food is transformed into reserve and (2) reserve is mobilized to fuel growth, maturation, maintenance and reproduction.
 This internal organization is suggested by the empirical evidence on the heat increment of feeding (R4) and by the fact that starving organisms survive, grow and reproduce (F1-F3).

-Additionally to the processes of growth, maturation, maintenance and reproductions, organisms also allocate energy to maturity maintenance, which is imposed by the need to spend energy to keep the organism far away from equilibrium (P2).
-The allocations of energy to repoduction and growth do not compete with each other; this is suggested by empirical evidence on growth (G2) and the laws of mass and energy transfer (P4).
-Also, energy allocation to growth competes directly with the energy allocation to somatic maintenance, which imposes a maximum size within a species (G4, G5).
+Additionally to the processes of growth, maturation, maintenance and reproduction, organisms also allocate energy to maturity maintenance, which is imposed by the need to spend energy to keep the organism far away from equilibrium (P2).
+The assumption on metabolic organization considers that the flow of energy allocated to reproduction, in an adult, was allocated to maturation in a juvenile instead of being allocated to growth because many organisms do not stop growing after reproduction has started (G2).